penumbra1/skill-radar/README.md

 ### Styles

 I wanted the illustration to dim along with the text when data is loading, but to stay in place when tabs change.
-As antd tab animation relies on margins, I had to render the illustration via a React portal to keep it from moving but constrain it to the content area.
+As antd tab animation relies on margins, I had to render the illustration via a React portal to keep it from moving and constrain it to the content area.

 ### Data

 Ideally, jobs should be compared across the same subset of skills, e.g. top 10 skills across all jobs.
 Looks like there is [no way to get a list of top skills by overall frequency](https://github.com/workforce-data-initiative/skills-api/issues/30) (except for crunching the dataset myself).
 Currently the profile graph shows top 15 skills by importance for each particular job.
 However, as top skills differ across jobs, the y-axis ticks change almost every time the job is updated.
 The smooth bar chart transition essentially makes no sense when dimensions change.
 I really don't like it, but I'm not up to data analysis for now:)

+## In progress

-In progress: job comparison via a [parallel coordinates](https://uber.github.io/react-vis/documentation/other-charts/parallel-coordinates) chart.
+- job comparison via a [parallel coordinates](https://uber.github.io/react-vis/documentation/other-charts/parallel-coordinates) chart
+- related jobs
+-

 Todo: